-To make matters worse, the person you love has made you feel you can’t do anything right.
-To make the relationship work always lies on the distant horizon and is entirely dependent upon your changing something about yourself
+To make matters worse, the person you love has made you feel you can’t do anything right to make the relationship work.
+The hope of making it work always lies on the distant horizon and is entirely dependent upon your changing something about yourself to conform to their demands and please them.

-Every time you think you’ve worked it out and they are happy, they change what they want from you again.
+Every time you think you’ve worked it out and they are happy, they change the game on you, they change what they want from you again.

 It can still take you some time to decide whether your partner, parent, friend, that person in your life that you can just not do right for doing wrong by, is a narcissist or not!
 Then when you do, those doubts may creep back in.
 After all, they could treat you better than anyone ever had, yet worse than anyone ever had.

 What most people overlook when trying to work out if that negative person in their life is an abusive narcissist or not.
-Is how you were feeling and what was happening in your mind during the relationship.
+It is how you were feeling and what was happening in your mind during the relationship.

 Therapists and coaches have recognised a lot of symptoms in survivors of narcissistic abuse.

 One.
 The feeling of helplessness, sadness and hopelessness.